Skip to content

 1. Make sure what is behind your walls and ceiling with stud and metal finders.

-2. Using the Projector Central Calculator and your Aspect ratio identify the position for your projector.
+2. Using the Projector Central Calculator and your Aspect ratio, identify the position of your projector.
 Be sure it is out of the way and will not be hit by taller golfers or longer clubs.
-Also, be sure the location of the projector will not cast any shadows from either golfers or the enclosure.
+Also, be sure the projector's location will not cast shadows from golfers or the enclosure.

 For a fee of $600, they'll take your measurements and spec out the perfect simulator space.
 With these guidelines, you'll be well on your way to constructing a custom golf simulator screen tailored to your space and needs.
 Ace will also provide custom golf simulator design and installation anywhere in the United States if you purchase your components through Ace.
 The fee is $4,500 and includes design, 3D Cad drawings, simulator and enclosure installation, product training, and support.